-- 1. When taking written interim examinations, the surveillance protocol MWT prepared by the Examining Board MWT is applicable. - 2.
-During a written interim examination, the Examiner can appoint an invigilator to replace him. - 3.
-During each interim examination, the Examiner, or a member of staff with substantive expertise who is appointed for this purpose by the Examiner, must be accessible by telephone. - 4.
-During an examination, students can have only the following items on their desks: the assignments, paper to work out the assignments, writing instruments (without a case) and a ruler.
+- instruments (without a case) and a ruler.
 Only with permission of the examiner, the following items are also permitted: a (simple, not graphic) electronic calculator, literature or other study material. - 5.
 The use of a mobile phone or other electronic communication devices is not allowed; such devices are also not allowed as a replacement for an electronic calculator. - 6.
-The use of simple, non-explanatory dictionaries may be permitted. - 7.
+The use of simple, non-explanatory dictionaries is permitted. - 7.
 The use of handbooks, legislation or other sources during the interim examination is permitted only if this has been specified in the Study Handbook and/or the course guide.
 This permission must also be stated on the examination form. - 8.
-Handbooks, dictionaries, or other reference sources or devices, must be free of notes and note sheets or other copied, scanned or otherwise added information, unless these are explicitly permitted by the Examiner The student is obligated to show any materials he has in his possession to the Examiner or invigilator, and to hand over these materials if asked to do so.
+Handbooks, dictionaries, or other reference sources or devices must be free of notes and note sheets or other copied, scanned or otherwise added information, unless these are explicitly permitted by the Examiner or invigilator.
+The student is obligated to show any materials he has in his possession to the Examiner or invigilator, and to hand over these materials if asked to do so. - Interim examinations taken on a computer must be taken on computers provided for that interim examination by Wageningen University or Breda University of Applied Sciences.

-Article 17.
+Article 19.
 Supplementary provisions concerning the course of affairs related to oral interim examinations

-- 1. In mutual consultation, the first Examiner and the student determine when the oral interim examination will be taken. - Before taking an oral interim examination, the Examining Board appoints a second assessor, who attends the interim examination and can also participate in the interrogation.
-This Examiner and assessor will be announced to the student in advance. - 3.
+- 1. In mutual consultation, the first Examiner and student determine when the oral interim examination will be taken. - Before taking an oral interim examination, the Examining Board appoints a second assessor, who attends the interim examination and can also participate in the interrogation.
+This assessor will be announced to the student in advance. - 3.
 In exceptional cases, the Examining Board can decide that the oral interim examination will not be taken in public.

-Article 18.
+Article 20.
 Supplementary provisions concerning written assignments

-- 1. The Examiner checks written assignments for plagiarism.
+- The Examiner checks written assignments for plagiarism.
 A plagiarism scanner can be used.
 The student must comply to such control.
 If the student doesn't comply, the Examiner has the right to refuse to assess the assignment and to exclude the student from the course. - 2.
 To facilitate plagiarism monitoring, the Examiner can give instructions regarding the way of submission of the written assignments.

 Chapter 6.
-Interim examinations: fraud
+Interim examinations: Fraud

-Article 19.
+Article 21.
 Fraud: definition and prohibition